Blog

 Normally, you would have to use third-party software.
 Instead, Shopify offers its own solution and even hardware — POS Go.
 It is like a smartphone with a built-in barcode scanner and card reader.
 It connects to your Shopify account via Wi-Fi and simplifies sales.

 Basic POS features are included in every Shopify plan.
 This will be enough if you only sell offline occasionally, such as at trade shows.
-And the $79/month POS Pro plan lets you manage employees, customers, and inventory, set up multichannel sales, and get detailed reports.
+The $79/month POS Pro plan lets you manage employees, customers, and inventory, set up multichannel sales, and get detailed reports.

 4. Powerful SEO tools